 - timeout (float) How long to wait, in seconds, before the operation times out. - propagate (bool) Re-raise exception if the task failed. - interval (float) Time to wait (in seconds) before retrying to retrieve the result.
-Note that this does not have any effect when using the RPC/redis result store backends, as they don't use polling. - no_ack (bool) Enable amp no ack (automatically acknowledge message).
-If this is False then the message will not be acked. - follow_parents (bool) Re-raise any exception raised by parent tasks.
+Note that this does not have any effect when using the RPC/redis result store backends, as they don't use polling. - no ack (bool) Enable amp no ack (automatically acknowledge message).
+If this is False then the message will not be acked. - follow_parents (bool) Re-raise any exception raised by parent tasks. - disable_sync_subtasks (bool) Disable tasks to wait for sub tasks this is the default configuration.
+CAUTION do not enable this unless you must.